Jarkob/pacr/README.md

 ### Database

 1. Install mysql-server
-2. Create user 'pacr' with password 'pacr'
+2. Create user 'pacr' with password 'pacr1'.
+3. Create user 'pacr2' with password 'pacr2'
-3. Create database 'pacr'
+4. Create database 'pacr'
+5. Create database 'pacrtest'
-4. Grant all privileges on database to 'pacr'
+6. Grant all privileges on database to 'pacr'
+7. Grant only privileges to scheam 'pacrtest' to 'pacr2'
-5. Start mysql-server
+8. Start mysql-server

 ### Backend